 Hometown (City, State)

 Girls’ Basketball Coaches

-Mr. Siekman began his teaching career in 1989 at Cushing Academy and came to Gould in 1998.
-He has taught chemistry, biology, physics, and marine science while at Gould.
-Mr. Siekman has taught for over 25 years, including more than 15 at Gould where he teaches chemistry, biology, physics, and marine science.
-Coach Siekman is a near lifelong coach and has coached basketball for girls and boys for over 20 years.
-Currently he leads the Fall Outing Club and is the Head Girls Basketball Coach.
+Mr. Siekman began his teaching career in at Cushing Academy and came to Gould in 1998.
+He has taught for more than 30 years, including chemistry, biology, physics, and marine science at Gould.
+He is a nearly lifelong coach and has coached basketball for girls and boys for over 20 years.
+He leads the Fall Outing Club and is the head girls’ basketball coach.
 Mr. Siekman and his wife, Kara, live on campus and have three children, Gould classes of ’07, ’09, ’22.
-In his spare time, he is a licensed boat captain, SCUBA diver, an avid sailor, and an avid long-distance swimmer and is busy building a second home in Islesboro, Maine.
+In his spare time, he is a licensed boat captain, SCUBA diver, avid sailor, and long-distance swimmer, who keeps busy building a second home in Islesboro, Maine.